yodrew/darkroomretreat/manuscript/introduction.md

 We are hurt and sick.
 We need recovery.

-We struggle and suffer in our souls.
+And in our souls, we struggle and suffer.
 We need peace and joy.

 How?
 By _hygienic darkroom retreating:_ profound psychic rest in total physical darkness.
 It is a rational method of switching off the world, with its noise and demands, and taking refuge in one's essential self, supporting it in healing itself by itself.
 This book is a complete manual for understanding and doing it.